 The Lake Chelan Hydroelectric Project (Project) is owned and operated by the Public Utility District No. 1 of Chelan County (Chelan PUD).
 The Project is authorized by the Federal Energy Regulatory Commission (FERC) under Project No. 637.
-On June 1, 2004, the Washington State Department of Ecology (Ecology) amended and reissued a 401 Water Quality Certification, Order 1233 (401 Certification) to Chelan PUD for Project.
+On June 1, 2004, the Washington State Department of Ecology (Ecology) amended and reissued a 401 Water Quality Certification, Order 1233 (401 Certification) to Chelan PUD for the Project.
 This 401 Certification followed a decision from the Washington State Pollution Control Hearing Board including additional specific clarifications and requirements.
 On November 6, 2006, FERC issued a license to Chelan PUD to operate the project for 50 years.
-Additionally, in 2008, under the provisions of 33 USC 1341 (FWPCA § 401), the District submitted an application to Ecology to amend the 401 water quality certification as part of a license amendment to modernize generating units at the Project.
+Additionally, in 2008, under the provisions of 33 USC 1341 (FWPCA § 401), Chelan PUD submitted an application to Ecology to amend the 401Certification as part of a license amendment to modernize generating units at the Project.
 In November 2008, Ecology issued a 401 Certification (Ecology Order 6215) for the amendment.
 On May 31, 2012, Chelan PUD requested an amendment to the 401 Certification to modify the hydraulic capacity of the Project.
 Subsequently, on August 28, 2012, Ecology issued a modified and amended 401 Certification, Ecology Order No. 9389

-Ordering Paragraph F and Article 401 of the FERC License (License) (FERC, 2006); and Appendix D, Condition V.B of the 401 Certification requires Chelan PUD to prepare a QAPP for water quality monitoring and temperature modeling, and revise this QAPP as needed.
-On May 4, 2007, Chelan PUD filed its QAPP with FERC proposing to file a separate QAPP for its temperature modeling study due to the complexity of the water temperature modeling.
-FERC approved the water quality monitoring QAPP with the submittal of a "revised" QAPP due by April 30, 2015 (FERC, 2014).
+Ordering Paragraph F and Article 401 of the FERC License (License) (FERC, 2006); and Appendix D, Condition V.B of the 401 Certification requires Chelan PUD to prepare a QAPP for water quality monitoring and temperature modeling, and revise this QAPP.
+On May 4, 2007, Chelan PUD filed its QAPP with FERC proposing to file a separate QAPP for its temperature modeling study in the Chelan River due to the complexity of the water temperature modeling.
+FERC approved the water quality monitoring QAPP.

-Chelan PUD submits this Revised Water Quality Monitoring Quality Assurance Project Plan for the Lake Chelan Hydroelectric Project to satisfy only the water quality monitoring portion of the FERC and Ecology conditions.
-A final draft QAPP for temperature modeling was submitted to Ecology on January 15, 2014 and to FERC on April 11, 2014.
-FERC approved the QAPP for temperature modeling on September 4, 2014.
+Chelan PUD submits this updated Water Quality Monitoring Quality Assurance Project Plan for the Lake Chelan Hydroelectric Project to satisfy only the water quality monitoring portion of the FERC and Ecology conditions.

-Updates to this QAPP were made to revise the 2007 QAPP regarding changes in Ecology's surface water quality standards, Ecology's updated Guidelines for Preparing Quality Assurance Project Plans for Environmental Studies, staffing changes at Chelan PUD and equipment upgrades with improved technology.
+Updates to this QAPP were made to revise the 2007 QAPP regarding changes in Ecology's surface water quality standards, Ecology's updated Guidelines for Preparing Quality Assurance Project Plans for Environmental Studies, staffing changes at Chelan PUD, reporting dates and equipment upgrades with improved technology.
 The frequency of monitoring, parameters monitored, quality assurance and reporting measures have not changed from the 2007 QAPP.